BFicho16/Fin/README.md

 # Health & Wellness Agent Platform with Mastra

+My workout on Monday, Wednesday, Friday starts with air squats.
+I do a set of 100, then 90, then 80, then 70, then 60.
+Then I move on to push-ups, and I do a hundred, then 90, then 80, then 70, then 60.
+Then I move on to crunches and I do 190, 150, then 60.
+Then I do Superman - 100, 90, 80, 70, then 60.  then pull ups 30, 30 then 15

 This project implements a personalized AI health and wellness assistant using Mastra's workflows and agent capabilities.
 It features a modern Next.js frontend with Supabase authentication, creating an interactive, user-specific health coaching system that allows users to share their health information, receive personalized wellness plans, and track their progress toward health goals.

 ## 🏗️ Architecture